jrdegbe/thamesthrive-api/docs/qa/what_is_the_difference_between_event_traits_and_properties.md

 # What is the difference between event traits and properties and what is event indexing?

-Event traits and properties are both characteristics of an event in Tracardi, but they differ in their structure and purpose.
+Event traits and properties are both characteristics of an event in ThamesThrive, but they differ in their structure and purpose.

 Event properties are the basic characteristics of an event that can be recorded and searched, but they cannot be